devicehive/devicehive-arduino/DeviceHive/examples/LedCube/README.md

 First of all we read command identifier which will be used to report result back to DeviceHive server.
-Then we read RGB components of color provided and it's all we need to process this command.
+Then we read RGB components of color provided and figure dimension.
+It's all we need to process this command.

 Now we are able to apply received color for each LED in the LedCube device.
 Once the job's done we send "OK" result back to gateway, and gateway will send it to the DeviceHive server.

+Note, if `DX`, `DY`, `DZ` parts of figure dimension are omitted or equal to zeros, then the whole cube will be filled.

 #### "cube" command